PaddlePaddle/Paddle/doc/v2/howto/rnn/recurrent_group_en.md

 ## Overview

-Sequential data is a major input type dealing with natural language processing tasks.
+Sequential data is common in natural language processing.

-A sentence is a sequence of words.
-Many sentences form a paragraph further.
+A sentence is a sequence of words and many sentences form a paragraph further.
 Therefore, a paragraph can be viewed as a nested sequence with two level, where each element of the sequence is another sequence.
+That is to say, sequential data could be recursive.
+An example of two-level recursive sequential data is that an article is composed of a sequence of sentences, and each sentence a sequence of words.

-The double-level sequence is a very flexible data organization method supported by PaddlePaddle, which helps us to better describe more complex language data such as discribing paragraphs and several rounds of dialogues.
-Based on double-level sequence input, we can design and build a flexible, hierarchical RNN model that encodes input data from the word and sentence level, and can also introduce more complex memory mechanisms to better complete some complex language understanding tasks.
+PaddlePaddle and PaddlePaddle v2 support two-level recursive sequential data.
+The two-level sequence is a very flexible data, which helps us to better describe more complex language data such as discribing paragraphs and several rounds of dialogues.
+Based on two-level sequence input, we can design and build a flexible, hierarchical RNN model that encodes input data from the word and sentence level.
+For the support of arbitrary levels, please refer to PaddlePaddle Fluid.

 In PaddlePaddle, `recurrent_group` is an arbitrarily complex RNN unit.
 The user only needs to define the calculation that the RNN will complete in one time step.
 PaddlePaddle is responsible for the propagation of information and error in time series.

-Furthermore, `recurrent_group` can also be extended to handle double-level sequence.
+Furthermore, `recurrent_group` can also be extended to handle two-level sequence.
 By defining two nested `recurrent_group` operations at the clause level and the word level respectively, a hierarchical and complex RNN is finally achieved.

 Currently, in the PaddlePaddle, there are `recurrent_group` and some Layers that can process bidirectional sequences.
 For details, refer to the document: <a href = "hierarchical_layer_en.html">Layers for supporting double-layer sequences as input.</a>